What are Emergency Contraceptive Pills (ECP)?

 How do I get ECP?

 ECP is available at most pharamacies without a prescription.
-Campus Health Services also has ECP available for purchase at either health center.
-Please contact one of our health centers below to schedule a visit for ECP.
+Campus Health Services also has ECP available for purchase at Cardinal Station Health Center.
+Please contact the Cardinal Station Health Office to schedule a visit for ECP.

 Where can I get more information regarding ECP?